Staff Employment UPPS No. 04.04.03

 06.03 Other Considerations

 b.
-Adverse Impact – Refers to an employment practice, procedure, or step resulting in the rejection for promotion, employment, placement or promotion of a statistically significant, higher percentage of a protected group in the candidate population.
+Adverse Impact – This term refers to an employment practice, procedure, or step resulting in the rejection for promotion, employment, placement, or promotion of a statistically significant, higher percentage of a protected group in the candidate population.
 Often such a situation is the result of poorly established qualification requirements.
 However, hiring managers may use these types of selection devices when they are shown to measure KSAs required for successful job performance.
-Thus, it is important that the tests used are tied to job performance and that minimum or preferred job requirements are not made arbitrarily.
+Thus, it is important that the tests used are tied to job performance and that required or preferred job requirements are not made arbitrarily.